somayehforouzandeh/JMP-Data-Storytelling-Bike-Sharing/README.md

 > **Key Insight:** Temperature is the strongest environmental driver of bike-sharing demand among the variables analyzed.

-The moderate R² values also indicate that bike-sharing demand is influenced by multiple factors rather than a single environmental variable.
+The moderate R² values indicate that bike-sharing demand is influenced by multiple factors rather than a single environmental variable.

 ---

-## 📌 Key Insights
+# 📌 Key Insights

 ### 👥 User Behavior